Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 However, lucky primary schoolers can spend a night in one of the glass spheres as part of the educational experience.

-The landmark building in Brussels attracting crowds of tourists was originally constructed for the 1958 Brussels World's Fair.
+The landmark building in Brussels, which attracts crowds of tourists, was originally constructed for the 1958 Brussels World's Fair.
+André and Jean Polak designed the 335-foot (102-meter) tall structure with nine stainless steel spheres.

-Charcoal black reception area, bright pink carpets in the corridors, dark purple walls, and a black and white elevator.
+If you like luxury with a quirky twist, The G Hotel will really hit the spot with its charcoal black reception area, bright pink carpets in the corridors, dark purple walls, and a black and white elevator.

-It should come as no surprise that The g hotel is so stylish; after all, the world-famous hat designer Phillip Treacy is behind the design.
+This hotel is a sight to behold, with a style that can be described as futuristic baroque.
+It should come as no surprise that The G Hotel is so stylish; after all, the world-famous hat designer Phillip Treacy is behind the design.

 The G Hotel is a five-star design hotel and is a member of Small Luxury Hotels of the World - even though it has 101 rooms...